-This ISA builds upon the original “Vega” ISA above.
+This ISA builds upon the original “Vega” ISA below.

 It includes a useful guide comparing what is new with the “Vega” architecture compared to our older GPUs as there are some key differences.
 For this latest ISA, you will also be able to see at a glance the new instructions available with the “Vega” 7nm and find out about them in more detail.

 The AMD Vega ISA document takes you on a trip through how Vega works in a top-down way, working from how the programs it executes are structured and flow, through the difference between the scalar and vector ALUs, all the way to the correct binary encoding for the instructions so that the specific Vega implementation can read them and execute.

 There’s also a handy guide to what’s new in Vega compared to our older GPUs.
 There are some key differences in Vega compared to prior AMD GPUs, especially around our Rapid Packed Math (RPM) feature in the microarchitecture, so be sure and check that stuff out.
 Grab the PDF and search for something like

 V_PK_FMA_F16 to get a taste of the new instructions.